ctruett/Checklist.vim/readme.markdown

 Basic use is `<leader>ca` 'Name of checklist' `<CR>`, `<leader>ca` for subsequent list items, `<CR>`, etc.

 #### CHANGE LOG
     03.05.2021 - Merged a long-outstanding pull request that updated the documentation, moved ft detection into the main plugin file.
+                 Thanks @TNTINC!
     06.03.2011 - Changed the ascii box <81> to an asterick.
 (Didn't really want to though!)
     06.01.2011 - Added datestamp support.
     05.28.2011 - Major Rehaul.
 Much faster.
 Added syntax file and packaged into .zip.
     05.24.2011 - Rewrote entire plugin.
 Should be faster and easier.